truchas/truchas/doc/reference-manual/MICROSTRUCTURE_Namelist/index.rst

 rate :math:`L=-\partial T/\partial t` are recorded at the onset of of solidification, and the local solidification time (time spent in the mushy zone) is recorded at the completion of solidification.
-These are written to the output file as the cell-based fields "uStruc-G", "uStruc-L", and "uStruc-t-sol", respectively.
+These are written to the output file as the cell-based fields "ustruc-G", "ustruc-L", and "ustruc-t_sol", respectively.
 A dummy value of 0 is written for cells not included in the analysis and cells without valid GL or solidification time data.